JamesLavin/local_hexdocs/README.md

 ## Possible future features

+* Avoid triggering rate limits
+* If this triggers a rate limit, stop trying to pull
 * Option for loading only the top-N popular packages from popular_packages.txt
 * Handle responses like "Couldn't find docs for package with name cqerl or version 2.1.3"
 * De-duplicate & sort packages before processing/displaying them?